 Last Novel Published: The Private Patient, 2008

 P.D.
-James’ poetry-loving detective Adam Dalgiesh was a family favorite while I was growing up, a character who emblemized the cerebral detective who keeps to himself, even while fulfilling his duties to the public diligently and successfully.
-He began as a Chief Inspector, then made his way up to Commander; his car switches from a Cooper Martin to a Jaguar half-way through the series, but otherwise little changes in the life of Dalgiesh, even as the world around him changes immeasurably.
-He remains single throughout the series—a colleague has an unrequited crush on him, but like Dalgiesh’s poetry, it’s the subject of gentle razzing in the department rather than a set-up for an eventual love affair.
+James’ poetry-loving detective Adam Dalgliesh was a family favorite while I was growing up, a character who emblemized the cerebral detective who keeps to himself, even while fulfilling his duties to the public diligently and successfully.
+He began as a Chief Inspector, then made his way up to Commander; his car switches from a Cooper Martin to a Jaguar half-way through the series, but otherwise little changes in the life of Dalgliesh, even as the world around him changes immeasurably.
+He remains single throughout the series—a colleague has an unrequited crush on him, but like Dalgliesh’s poetry, it’s the subject of gentle razzing in the department rather than a set-up for an eventual love affair.
 He has an elderly aunt, as private and cerebral as he is; most of the joy of reading the series comes from watching a brilliant and gentle professional steadily solve a complex murder.
-Dalgiesh also appears in two of James’ groundbreaking Cordelia Gray series, including the first to feature the pioneering private eye, An Unsuitable Job For a Woman.
+Dalgliesh also appears in two of James’ groundbreaking Cordelia Gray series, including the first to feature the pioneering private eye, An Unsuitable Job For a Woman.